solid/web-access-control-spec/README.md

 ### Groups of Agents

-To give access to a group of agents, use the `acl:agentClass` predicate.
+To give access to a group of agents, use the `acl:agentGroup` predicate.
-The object of an `agentClass` statement is a hash fragment identifier that resolves to an RDF class statement in a **Group Listing** document.
-If a WebID is listed in that document, *and* it's of the specified class, it is given access.
+The object of an `agentGroup` statement is a link to a **Group Listing** document.
+The WebIDs of group members are listed in it, using the `vcard:hasMember` predicate.
+If a WebID is listed in that document, it is given access.

 Example ACL resource, `shared-file1.acl`, containing a group permission: